Why is Car Insurance Mandatory?

 How much car insurance is mandatory?

 If your vehicle is legally registered and will be driven on public roads, you need to carry your state’s minimum liability coverage.
-Because car insurance is regulated at the state level, you’ll have to check with your state’s DMV department to see how much coverage is actually required.
+Because car insurance is regulated at the state level, the best way to confirm requirements is checking with your state’s insurance department.[1]

 How much will insurance cost in my state?